felipessalvatore/self_driving_pi_car/README.md

 Robot driving on a track
 </p>

+You can read more about the project on Medium <link> </link>

 ## Getting Started

 ### Install

 The first thing you need to do is to install all the libraries for the Raspberry Pi.
-To do so, open a terminal in Raspberry Pi and run
+To do so, open a terminal in Raspberry Pi and run:

 ```
 $ cd raspi_utils/
 $ bash install.sh
 ```

-In the computer that you will perform the training -- from now on referred as the "training computer" (protip: don't train the model in the Raspberry pi!) -- install all the requirements by runnig
+In the computer that you will perform the training -- protip: don't train the model in the Raspberry Pi! -- install all the requirements by runnig:

 ```
 $ pip install -r requirements.txt